HawkinsT/pathfinder.nvim/README.md

 	validate_urls = false, -- If true, require all url targets for next/prev_url() to resolve (slow)

 	-- File resolution settings
-	associated_filetypes = {}, -- File extensions that should be tried (also see `suffixesadd`)
-    url_providers = { -- List of software forges to try when resolving owner/repo links
+	max_path_length = 4096, -- The maximum allowed length of any path to be scanned associated_filetypes = {}, -- File extensions that should be tried (also see `suffixesadd`) url_providers = { -- List of software forges to try when resolving owner/repo links
 		"https://github.com/%s.git",